| FOUNDERS

 general, and are not simply minor divisions of a particular "theory"

 of an individual Russian genius!
+Many

 of the topics and sub-topics of the Stanislavski book discuss technical matters